Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Funding

 \section{Funding}

-This work was funded by the project called “Research and Development of a Highly Automated and Safe Streamlined Process for Increasing Lithium-ion Battery Repurposing and Recycling” (REBELION) under Grant 101104241, and partially supported by the Ministry of National Education, Republic of Turkey. \begin{IEEEbiography}[{ }]{Abdelaziz Shaarawy} is a PhD candidate at the Extreme Robotics Lab, University of Birmingham.
-He received his B.Sc. degree in Mechatronics from Nile University, and his M.Sc. degree in Computer Science from Innopolis University.
-His academic and professional experience spans mechanical design, electronics, control, automation, and robotics.
-His current research interests include computer-vision, robot motion-planning, and human-robot collaboration.
-His work is application-driven, focusing on the integration of robotics with teleoperation and collaborative control in challenging domains such as electric vehicle (EV) battery disassembly. \end{IEEEbiography}
+This work was funded by the project called “Research and Development of a Highly Automated and Safe Streamlined Process for Increasing Lithium-ion Battery Repurposing and Recycling” (REBELION) under Grant 10079049, and partially supported by the Ministry of National Education, Republic of Turkey.

-\begin{IEEEbiography}[{ }]{Cansu Erdogan} received a master’s degree in Electrical and Electronics Engineering (Control and Command Systems) from Osmangazi University in 2022, specialising in robotics.
-She is pursuing a PhD in robotics at the University of Birmingham, supported by the Turkish Ministry of National Education.
-Her work focuses on task planning and multi-robot systems, particularly task allocation and coordination for autonomous systems, and her research interests centre on task planning and scheduling. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Rustam Stolkin} is the Chair in robotics at the University of Birmingham, and the Head of Extreme Robotics Laboratory.
-He was also the former Chair of the Expert Group on Robotic and Remote Systems.
-He is an Interdisciplinary Engineer with diverse research interests, although mainly focuses on robotics.
-His main research interests include vision and sensing, robotic grasping and manipulation, robotic vehicles, human–robot interaction, AI, and machine learning.
-He is well known internationally, with an extensive track record in leading major robotics research programs that are directly linked to industrial challenges and industrial stakeholders. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Alireza Rastegarpanah} is an Assistant Professor in Robotics and AI at Aston University, a Visiting Professor at the University of Brescia, and an Honorary Research Fellow at the University of Birmingham.
-He is Co-PI of the EU-funded project REBELION and co-founder of the Extreme Robotics Lab at the University of Birmingham.
-His research focuses on AI-powered robotic technologies for testing, disassembly, and sorting of complex products such as EV batteries for reuse and recycling.
-He has collaborated with multiple industries, led and co-led many national and international projects, and has published extensively in this field. \end{IEEEbiography}